Basic Metabolic Panel BMP

 - Bicarbonate: this helps in maintaining the body’s pH level.

 - Chloride: this substance helps in regulating the levels of fluid in the body and maintains the acid-base balance.

 - Blood urea nitrogen: Also known as BUN.
 This test measures the amounts of blood urea nitrogen.
 When the waste product is filtered out of the body by the kidneys or as kidney function decreases simultaneously do blood, urea, and nitrogen levels rise.

-- Creatinine: This test measures how much of it is produced in the kidneys.
+- Creatinine: This test measures how much of creatinine is produced in the kidneys.
 Creatinine is a waste product of the muscles, which is filtered out of the blood by the kidneys.
 Creatinine levels are a good indicator of kidney function.